 Master of Science in Bionics Engineering

-The University of Pisa (UNIPI) and the Scuola Superiore Sant’Anna (SSSA), Pisa, in Tuscany - Italy, announce a new two-year M.Sc. program in Bionics Engineering (Laurea Magistrale).
-The program will start from the Academic Year 2015-2016 (September 2015) and will be offered in English.
+The University of Pisa (UNIPI) and the Scuola Superiore Sant’Anna (SSSA), Pisa, in Tuscany - Italy, jointly offer a two-year M.Sc. program in Bionics Engineering (Laurea Magistrale).
+The program started in September 2015 and is offered in English.

 Bionics engineering is a new frontier of biomedical engineering.
 Bionics indicates the research area which integrates the most advanced robotics and bioengineering technologies with life sciences, such as medicine and neuroscience, materials science, etc., with the ultimate goal of inventing and deploying a new generation of biomimetic machines, human-centred healthcare and (more generally) assistive technologies.